MarieEckert/mcfg_2/README.md

 ## Building
-MCFG/2'S recommended way of building is to use [mariebuild](https://github.com/FelixEcker/mariebuild), if you do not have a version of mariebuild installed which is compatible with the build file format you can use the provided `build.bash` script.
+MCFG/2'S recommended way of building is to use [mariebuild](https://github.com/FelixEcker/mariebuild), if you do not have a version of mariebuild installed which is compatible with the build file format you can use the provided `scripts/build.bash` script.

-**NOTE:** Before you can build using either of the provided methods, you should run the `setup.bash` script!
+**NOTE:** Before you can build using either of the provided methods, you should run the `scripts/setup.bash` script!

 ## Overview
 ### Basic Library Usage